ucr-riple/TaintTyper/README.md

 }
 ```

-Now, when you build your project, the UCR Tainting Checker will also run,
+Now, when you build your project, the XXX Tainting Checker will also run,
 informing you of any potential errors related to TODO.